ruiapimenta/maze-test/README.md

 # Maze Test

-Multimodel Large Language Model Test for characteristics of consciousness
+Multimodal Large Language Model Test for characteristics of consciousness

 A test intended to check Multimodal Lanrge Language Models' for: